sdimmick/sicp/README.md

-# sicp
-Solutions to Structure and Interpretation of Computer Programs
+Solutions to Structure and Interpretation of Computer Programs (Second Edition)